-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-You will also need to have your blood pressure and heart rate measured before starting this medicine and while you are using it.
+You or your child will also need to have your blood pressure and heart rate measured before starting this medicine and while you are using it.
 If you notice any change in your blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines, herbal or vitamin supplements, and medicine for appetite control, asthma, colds, cough, hayfever, or sinus problems.